 - Prekindergarten is holistic and focuses on the physical, social/emotional, intellectual, and spiritual domains.
 Children need to socialize and play, to be creative and become problem solvers, to be immersed in language and literacy, and to curiously interact with nature. - Essential Learning Experiences (ELEs) have been identified by the Ministry of Education in four domains: Intellectual, Social-Emotional Learning, Physical, and Spiritual.
-ELEs serve to assist early childhood educators in planning for, monitoring, facilitating, scaffolding, and documenting the child development in prekindergarten. - Daily, three and four year olds need opportunity to run, dance, balance, climb, etc to develop their gross motor skills.
+ELEs serve to assist early childhood educators in planning for, monitoring, facilitating, scaffolding, and documenting the child development in prekindergarten. - Three and four year olds need opportunities daily to run, dance, balance, climb, etc. to develop their gross motor skills.
 Scheduled gym time is important. - Weather permitting, prekindergarten children need to play outside daily.
-To maximize play time and minimize dressing time, time outdoors may best be scheduled at the beginning or end of the day. - See prekindergarten documents Better Beginnings, Better Futures as well as Play and Exploration.
+To maximize play time and minimize dressing time, time outdoors may best be scheduled at the beginning or end of the morning or afternoon prekindergarten times. - See prekindergarten documents Better Beginnings, Better Futures as well as Play and Exploration.
 Both teacher and administrator handbooks are in your schools or can be downloaded though the Ministry's website.
-New teachers receive documents. - See Ministry website (www.education.gov.sk.ca/ELCC) for available resources, guides, supports, information, and professional learning opportunities. - Early Years Evaluation (EYE) implementation dates: Nov.
-2/15 to Nov.
-27/15 - Help Me Tell My Story (HMTMS) implementation: Sept.
-21/15 to Oct.
-8/15 - For links and supports to ELEs, "I Can" statements, resources, family engagement, and EYE, see SRPSDs Home Page >Teacher Information > Integrated Learning Department > PK.
+New teachers receive documents. - The Ministry website outlines available resources, guides, supports, information, and professional learning opportunities. - Help Me Tell My Story (HMTMS) implementation dates: TBD - Early Years Evaluation (EYE) implementation dates: TBD - For links and supports see the Prekindergarten info on the SRPSD website